 Dry eye disease

-Autoimmune disorder such as lupus or Sjogren’s syndrome
+Some Autoimmune disorders such as lupus or Sjogren’s syndrome (verify with your eye doctor)

 Corneal ulcers or corneal abrasion